smatechnologies/ibm-i-agent-docs/docs/message-management/logs.md

 ### Log Choice Menu

 When the Message Management Logs function is selected from the menu, an initial screen offers a choice between two different types of log file.
-The activity log appears in the following examples, but the OpCon/xps job-level message management log uses the same list and detail display formats.
+The activity log appears in the following examples, but the OpCon job-level message management log uses the same list and detail display formats.

-The OpCon/xps job-level message management log shows the information that was sent by SAM-SS and saved by the LSAM when the job start request was received.
+The OpCon job-level message management log shows the information that was sent by SAM-SS and saved by the LSAM when the job start request was received.
 This information is used to format job-specific responses that also appear in the activity log (as entry type OpConJob) if the message is actually encountered.

 ### LSALOGR10-0 - Message Management Logs